Understanding Auto Insurance & How Bad Credit Impacts It

 - An insurance broker

-- Brokers sell insurance on behalf of different insurance companies and will give you the best rate from these companies.
+- Brokers sell insurance on behalf of different insurance companies and can give you the best rate from these companies.
 However, they do not represent every company.
-You have the right to ask your broker to provide you with the names of the companies they represent.
+You have the right to ask your broker to provide you with the names of the companies they represent

 - An insurance agent